zackproser/aws-react-golang-sam-codepipeline/README.md

 ![Pageripper Golang Lambda app using SAM](./doc/pageripper.png)

 This example repository contains a complete full-stack application deployed to AWS.
 See here for the deep-dive tutorial.

+This application is currently ready for publishing as an example, but it may receive future updates enhancing and hardening it.

 ### Stack at a glance